rhymu8354/Http/README.md

 # Http (rhymuweb)

-This is a library which implements [RFC 7230](https://tools.ietf.org/html/rfc7230), "Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing".
+This is a library which implements common types for the [RFC 7230](https://tools.ietf.org/html/rfc7230), "Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing".